kellyaka/jrkelly-helpcog/README.md

 # Jr. Kelly Help Cog
-This is a help cog that i use for my bot called Jr. Kelly you can just copy and paste it if you want it would be appreciated if you mention this repo tho :D
-Create an issue if need help
+This is a help cog that i use for my bot called Jr. Kelly you can just copy and paste it Create an issue if need help

 ```py